Growing and eating skirret

 Thirdly, skirret ought to be an easy crop to improve.
 The combination of annual seed production and clonal propagation by the division of clumps means that new varieties are easy to produce and then maintain.
 The plants that I have grown from seed show considerable variation in root number, thickness, length and quality.
 I’d like to see skirret selected to produce fewer, fatter roots with smoother skin (cleaning skirret is something of a faff as the wrinkled skin tends to hold the dirt and require a good scrubbing).

 One drawback to skirret is that the roots can have a woody core which cannot be softened by any amount of cooking and which is not particularly practical to remove.
 Guides suggest that this is a problem of young plants that goes away on older ones, or that it is caused by a lack of water while growing or that it is under genetic control and varies from one plant to another.
-My experience suggests that all three are true, which means that a combination of breeding and correct cultivation should be enough to solve the problem.

 Starting skirret from crowns may be easy, but to get a crown in the first place you either have to shell out a fair bit of money or you have to start from seed.
 Skirret is not the easiest to grow from seed as like many of its relatives it needs a period of winter cold (stratification) to encourage it to germinate.
-If it is anything like most apiaceae the seed will lose viability quite quickly, so it is a good idea to source current-year seed in autumn and start stratifying straight away.
+If it is anything like most Apiaceae the seed will lose viability quite quickly, so it is a good idea to source current-year seed in autumn and start stratifying straight away.

 DSCF1086.JPG